 Click all website data.

-Select the role as Editor (for the client).
+Select the role of Editor (for the client).

 Save and continue.